Sergeant Major of the Army

-The Sergeant Major of the Army (SMA) is a unique non-commissioned rank and position of office in the United States Army.
-The holder of this rank and position is the most senior enlisted soldier in the Army, unless an enlisted soldier is serving as the Senior Enlisted Advisor to the Chairman.
+The sergeant major of the Army (SMA) is a unique noncommissioned rank and position of office in the United States Army.
+The holder of this rank and position is the most senior enlisted soldier in the Army, unless an enlisted soldier is serving as the senior enlisted advisor to the chairman.
 The SMA is appointed to serve as a spokesman to address the issues of enlisted soldiers to all officers, from warrant officers and lieutenants to the Army's highest positions.
-As such, they are the senior enlisted advisor to the Chief of Staff of the Army.
+As such, they are the senior enlisted advisor to the chief of staff of the Army.
 The exact duties vary depending on the chief of staff, though much of the SMA's time is spent traveling throughout the Army, observing training and talking with soldiers and their families.

 Kenneth O. Preston held the rank from 15 January 2004 through 28 February 2011, the only incumbent to serve longer than five years.
-SMA Michael A. Grinston has held the office since 9 August 2019.
+SMA Michael R. Weimer has held the office since 4 August 2023.

+The SMA is designated a special paygrade above E-9.
 While the SMA is a non-commissioned officer, protocol places the SMA higher than all lieutenant generals (except for the Director of the Army Staff) and equivalent to a general for formal courtesies in addition to seating, billeting, transportation, and parking.

 History

-The rank and position were based on those of the Sergeant Major of the Marine Corps (established in its current incarnation on 23 May 1957).
+The rank and position were based on those of the sergeant major of the Marine Corps (established in its current incarnation on 23 May 1957).
 The Chief of Staff of the Army created the position in 1966 after asking leaders of the major commands for a personal recommendation.
 He asked that it not be considered a near-retirement type assignment.
 He listed seven duties and functions he expected the Sergeant Major to perform, including service as a personal adviser and assistant on matters pertaining to enlisted soldiers.
 From 4,700 proposed candidates, 21 nominees were selected.
 Finally chosen was the only one then serving in Vietnam, Sergeant Major William O. Wooldridge of the 1st Infantry Division.

 The other services later followed, creating the positions of Master Chief Petty Officer of the Navy and Chief Master Sergeant of the Air Force in 1967, Master Chief Petty Officer of the Coast Guard in 1969, Senior Enlisted Advisor to the Chairman in 2005, and Chief Master Sergeant of the Space Force in 2020.
 These seven positions are collectively referred to as "senior enlisted advisors" ("SEAs").